weilandia/coding-for-managers/deployment/README.md

 $ git push heroku master
 ```

-3. Hold onto your seat, grab some popcorn, and watch the deploy sequence.
+3. Hold onto your seat, grab some popcorn, and watch the deploy sequence (you'll need to complete steps 4 and 5 for the .

 Your Terminal output should look something like this (but a little longer):